mathieudutour/redux-optimist-promise/README.md

 ## Configuration

-You can configure the string being added to the action type when resolved or rejected by declaring it when initialiazing the middleware, so considering the example above, if you do
+You can configure the string being added to the action type when resolved or rejected by declaring it when initializing the middleware, so considering the example above, if you do

 ```js
 import {optimistPromiseMiddleware} from 'redux-optimist-promise';